Middle Bet Calculator

 Over/Under Totals Middle

 A football match shows Over 2.5 goals at 1.85 with one bookmaker and Under 3.5 goals at 1.90 with another.
 You stake €50 on each.
-If exactly 3 goals are scored, both bets win — returning €92.50 + €95 = €187.50 on a €100 outlay (€87.50 profit).
-If 2 or fewer goals are scored, only the Under wins and you lose about €2.50.
-If 4+ goals, only the Over wins and you lose about €5.
-The 1-goal middle window at minimal risk makes this worthwhile.
+If exactly 3 goals are scored, both bets win — returning €92.50 + €95.00 = €187.50 on a €100 outlay (€87.50 profit).
+With 2 or fewer goals only the Under wins, and you lose €5.00; with 4 or more only the Over wins, and you lose €7.50.
+Risking at most €7.50 for a shot at €87.50 means the middle only needs to hit about 8% of the time to break even.

 Moneyline Shift Middle